Hindustan Aeronautics Limited

 Operations

-One of the largest aerospace companies in Asia, HAL has annual turnover of over US$3 billion.
+One of the largest aerospace companies in Asia, HAL has an annual turnover of over US$3 billion.
 More than 40% of HAL's revenues come from international deals to manufacture aircraft engines, spare parts, and other aircraft materials.
 A partial list of major operations undertaken by HAL includes the following:

 International agreements